openintegrationhub/Data-and-Domain-Models/CONTRIBUTING.md

 For any issue (suggestion, bug, fix, etc.) there are fundamentally two ways an individual can contribute:

  - By helping to triage the issue: This can be done either by providing supporting details (a test case that demonstrates a bug), or providing suggestions on how to address the issue.
- - By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in Open Integrationb Hub in a concrete and reviewable manner.
+ - By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in Open Integration Hub in a concrete and reviewable manner.

 # Contributing a new data model